mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |                |                +--------------->|              |
 |                |                |                |              |
 ~~~
-{: title="Clients A, B, and C publish KeyPackages to the directory"}
+{: #prepublish-flow title="Clients A, B, and C publish KeyPackages to the directory"}

+{{create-flow}} shows how these prepublished KeyPackages are used to create a group.
 When a client A wants to establish a group with B and C, it first initializes a
 group state containing only itself and downloads KeyPackages for B and C. For
 each member, A generates an Add and Commit message adding that member, and